Are You Applying Labels Correctly?

 Consider Your Surface

-Where will you be sticking your labels?
-What kind of surface is this?
-These are important questions to ask yourself when deciding on the right adhesives and materials.
-Some surfaces are very slick and are harder for labels to adhere to; these require stronger adhesives.
+Some surfaces are extremely slick and are harder for labels to adhere to; these require stronger adhesives.
 Surface texture can also affect how well a label will stick.
-Very textured or slightly curved surfaces may require adhesive with additional sticking power.
+Highly textured or slightly curved surfaces may require adhesive with additional sticking power.
 Our Label Experts can help you determine what the right choice is for your products.

 Choosing the Right Size